skiadas/TheoryCompCourse/notes/parsing.md

 > Exercise: Consider the palindrome grammar we discussed earlier.
 >
-> 1. Comput the first and follow sets.
+> 1. Compute the first and follow sets.
 > 2. Build the LL(1) parser table for this grammar, and explain the conflicts that arise.

 > Exercise: Consider the language $L=\{x^n\mid n\geq 0\}\cup\{x^ny^n\mid n\geq 0\}$.